DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-reports/hierarchical-reports.md

 ---
-title: Create a Hierarchical Report
+title: Hierarchical Reports
 author: Sergey Andreev
 ---
-# Create a Hierarchical Report
+# Hierarchical Reports

 This tutorial describes how to use the [detail band](../../report-designer/introduction-to-banded-reports.md)'s **Hierarchy Print Options** property to create a hierarchical report.